 The Foundation was established with funds from the business of designing and installing a smokestack pollution-control device called the electrostatic precipitator.
 The first “green machine,” it was invented by Dr. Cottrell.
 The resulting pollution-control business was later sold, creating an endowment for Research Corporation.
 Additional funds were provided by the proceeds from inventions contributed by public-spirited scientists.
 These inventions included the first antifungal antibiotic (nystatin) donated by Elizabeth Hazen and Rachel Brown (1951); royalties from the commercial synthesis of vitamin B1 contributed by Robert R. Williams and Robert E. Waterman (1935); the patent on the maser-laser concept given by Charles H. Townes (1951); and the process for growing hybrid seed corn created by Donald F. Jones and Paul C. Mangelsdorf (1949).

-The Foundation is governed by its self-perpetuating Board of Directors.
+The Foundation is governed by its Board of Directors.
 Its active members and emeritus members include many men and women who have distinguished themselves in academe, finance, industry and the professions.
-The foundation president is Jack Pladziewicz, Ph.D., professor emeritus at University of Wisconsin-Eau Claire, where he was a professor of chemistry and department chair.
+The foundation president is Daniel I.H.
+Linzer, Ph.D., an accomplished scientist and former provost of Northwestern University.

-No. Although for many years the Foundation did maintain an invention administration program for academic inventors and their institutions.
-In 1987 RCSA’s patent-management business became the genesis for Research Corporation Technologies (RCT), a wholly independent company whose business is technology transfer.
+No, although for many years the Foundation did maintain an invention administration program for academic inventors and their institutions.
+In 1987 RCSA’s patent-management business became the genesis for Research Corporation Technologies, Inc., a wholly independent company.

 No. Today the Foundation recognizes innovative scientists and supports high-risk/potentially high-reward research, as well as efforts to improve education in the physical sciences.
 Through its partnerships with other foundations, government agencies and private investors, RCSA encourages its awardees to further the development and application of potentially useful discoveries.
 It does not claim rights to discovery.